leewc/leewc.github.io/_posts/articles/2024-02-05-csv-with-awk.md

 ---
 title: How to process CSV with Awk
-excerpt: .. and invoke an external command
+# excerpt .. and invoke an external command
 tags: [tutorial, shell]
 date: 2024-02-05
 modified: 2024-02-10